Security - Settings

 How build resources are affected

 No additional resource files are created.
-Assembly size increases due to encrypted data arrays and decryption methods.
+Assembly size increases due to the encrypted data arrays and decryption methods.
 All encrypted strings are embedded directly in the assembly files.

 Platform Support